 The software development industry is thriving in Louisiana.
 With the nation’s strongest, most comprehensive incentive for the industry, strategic investments in higher education and alignment from the state to local levels, Louisiana gives software development companies a competitive edge.

-Through a comprehensive approach, the state has helped software and technology companies like CSRA, CenturyLink, EA, IBM, GE, CGI, Waitr, DXC Technology and more to:
+Through a comprehensive approach, the state has helped software and technology companies like CSRA, CenturyLink, EA, IBM, CGI, Waitr, DXC Technology and more to:

 Open new development centers